joist-orm/joist-orm/docs/blog/2024-05-11-best-orm-ever.md

 So, I hold two somewhat incongruent thoughts in my head, as I am both:

-- Very confident that Joist is "the best" way to build application backends on top of a relational database, for the far majority of use cases/codebases, but I also
+- Very confident that Joist is "the best" way to build application backends on top of a relational database, for a large majority of use cases/teams/codebases, but I also
 - Recognize it's "framework" / entity approach (see [Why Joist](/docs/why-joist)) might be either too opinionated or too much abstraction for some people's tastes, and just in general choices & alternatives are always great to have.

 My guess is if you tried Joist, you would quickly come to like it, but it's also perfectly fine if not!